shyanta/minor-BrowserTechnologies/final-exersize/README.md

 DeviceLab | Nokia Windows Phone
 Iphone 6S | Safari / iOS 10.3

+I've tested my site on the DeviceLab and multiple browsers.
+Because of the checks I wrote in my code, the site was working everywhere.
+I made sure that all the elements have a fallback or I wrote them in a way that all the browsers already support.
+The styling is rendered the same on each device or browser.
+So the test did well because it worked on each device.

 ## Features
 -	Custom made T-shirt text
 -	Choice in T-shirt color